What is adrenal fatigue?

 - Auto-immune disorders

-Although medicine only officially recognizes Addison’s disease as hypoadrenia, you do not have to wait until your body is at this extreme level of adrenal collapse to identify and treat the problem.
+Although medicine only officially recognizes Addison’s disease as hypoadrenia, you do not have to wait until your body is at this level of adrenal collapse to identify and treat the problem.
 Adrenal fatigue can be easily determined by a review of the patient’s health history and measuring cortisol throughout the day.
-Although, cortisol can be measured by the blood and urine, saliva is the easiest way to measure adrenal fatigue.
-Normally, 4 saliva samples are taken throughout the day at 8:00 am, 12 noon, 4 pm, and 10 pm.
-Once these results are obtained a personalized treatment plan is developed to help restore your health.
+Although cortisol can be measured by the blood and urine, saliva is the easiest way to measure adrenal fatigue.
+Normally, four saliva samples are taken throughout the day at 8:00 am, noon, 4 pm, and 10 pm.
+Once these results are obtained, a personalized treatment plan is developed to help restore your health.

 How is adrenal fatigue treated?

-Once these results are obtained a personalized treatment plan is developed to help the patient restore their adrenals to a normal functioning level and improve their health.
-Most corrective programs include lifestyle changes, dietary recommendations, specific supplements.
-In addition, intravenous therapies to rebuild your adrenals is extremely beneficial.
+Once adrenal fatigue is identified, a treatment plan is developed to help patients restore their adrenals to a normally functioning level and improve their health.
+Most corrective programs include lifestyle changes, dietary recommendations, and specific supplements.
+In addition, intravenous therapies to rebuild your adrenals are extremely beneficial.